 Is a Furnace Filter the Same as an Air Filter?

-Positioning an air filter in a furnace or air conditioner correctly is important for the efficient operation of the heating or cooling system.
-Air filters have a certain direction, indicated by an arrow written on the side of the filter frame.
-The filter should be installed with this arrow pointing at the furnace or air conditioner, which is the direction of the airflow.
-If you're unsure about the airflow direction, try to remember that air always moves from the return duct to the heat or cooling source.
-Therefore, make certain the arrow points at the furnace or AC.
+Installing an air filter in a furnace or air conditioner the proper way is necessary for the efficient operation of the system.
+Air filters are designed to be installed in a certain direction, indicated by an arrow located on the side of the filter frame.
+The filter should be put in with this arrow pointing toward the furnace or air conditioner, which is the direction of the airflow.
+If you're not sure about the airflow direction, try to remember that air always moves from the return duct and then to the heat or cooling source.
+Therefore, be sure that the arrow points in the direction of the furnace or air conditioner.

-How to Change a Furnace Air Filter
+How to Replace Your Furnace Air Filter

-- Slide in new filter: Put in the new filter with the arrow pointing in the direction of the furnace, which is the direction of airflow and should be the same direction the arrow pointed on your last filter.
+- Slide in new filter: Put in the new filter with the arrow pointing toward the furnace, which is the direction of airflow and should be the same direction the arrow pointed on the old filter you are replacing.

 Will a Dirty Air Filter Cause a Furnace Not to Work?